Account Combo - Updated Regularly

 Skipton Lifetime ISA

 I opened this account soon after it was launched in 2017.
-It was the only cash lifetime ISA (LISA) account available.
-The LISA is a savings account you can open between the ages of 18 and 39.
+It was the only cash lifetime ISA (LISA) account available at the time.
+The Lifetime ISA (LISA) is a savings account you can open between the ages of 18 and 39.
 It is designed for saving towards a first home or to supplement retirement.
 You can currently put the amount towards any first home worth up to £450,000 in the UK.
 Currently I earn 1% (AER) on any balance.
 But the major advantage is the 25% government contribution bonus.

 You can contribute a maximum of £4000 per tax year and you will receive 25% on top of that contribution, from the government.
 You will earn interest on the bonus amount as well.